 No later than June 1, 2026, CDOT must adopt rules establishing mode choice targets.
 No later than October 31, 2026, and every 3 years thereafter, CDOT, in coordination with the MPOs, must present a report to the TLRC on the mode choice targets and the entities' plans to implement the mode choice targets (mode choice implementation plans).
-No later than December 31, 2026, and every 5 years thereafter, CDOT, MPOs, subject transit providers, and local governments with a population of 25,000 individuals or more must each prepare a mode choice targets, a multimodal transportation gaps summary, and an analysis of certain projected greenhouse gas emissions.
+No later than December 31, 2026, and every 5 years thereafter, CDOT, MPOs, subject transit providers, and local governments with a population of 25,000 individuals or more must each prepare a mode choice implementation plan, which must include certain information about the mode choice targets, a multimodal transportation gaps summary, and an analysis of certain projected greenhouse gas emissions.
 State funds may be available for the development of those plans.

+As amended, the bill was pared down to require CDOT, by July 1, 2026, to create a transit and active transportation inventory that identifies "gaps" in transit, bicycle, pedestrian infrastructure on state highways.
+Requires MPOs to do the same thing in coordination with local governments and transit agencies.
+There must be reports to the TLRC by October 31, 2026.
+CDOT and the MPOs are to use the inventories to inform regional and statewide plans.
+Local governments must submit their projects to the MPOs by December 31, 2025.
+The concerning funding provisions have been removed.

 Sponsors: Winter & Hinrichson/Froelich

-Status: Senate Transportation and Energy
+Status: Senate Appropriations

-Fiscal Note: Unavailable at this time.
+Fiscal Note for Senate Bill 25-030

+Position: Amend

-Position: Amend Staff comments: Would require additional effort for DRCOG where the timing for required implementation plan does not align with federal requirements for regional transportation plans.
+Staff comments: The amended bill is an improvement and incorporates some of the amendments suggested by DRCOG staff.
+It still would require additional effort for DRCOG where the timing for the required implementation plan does not align with federal requirements for regional transportation plans.
 Sponsors should change the requirement so that implementation plans be developed in conjunction with federally-required RTP for the MPO.

-The required multimodal transportation gaps summary is both unclear and onerous and does not work in the context of overlapping MPOs, transit providers, and subject local governments.
-Is the transit agency going to identify gaps in pedestrian and bicycle networks?
-Is a local government going to identify gaps in the transit network?
-What constitutes a "gap"?
+The required multimodal transportation gaps analysis is both unclear and onerous and does not work in the context of overlapping MPOs, transit providers, and subject local governments.
+And the definition of what constitutes a "gap" is unclear.
 The effort to define the enormous number of potential "projects" to fill gaps and estimating their costs is unreasonable, particularly at the regional scale.
-Appreciate the effort to fund the required implementation plans, but 1) DRCOG's allocation of MMOF funds has been fully allocated through 2027, so resources are not available to fund the plans to meet the 12/31/26 deadline, and 2) further reduces available MMOF funds to implement multimodal improvements.
+Also, the extent of inventory of the regional roadway system and the requirement to identify significant projects is still unclear.

 Legislative Policy: DRCOG supports legislation that promotes efforts to fund, maintain and expand a multimodal transportation system.
 DRCOG also supports measures to improve safety for users of alternative modes, especially pedestrians and bicyclists.
 DRCOG supports state investment in regional programs that promote transportation demand management efforts, including coordinated regionwide efforts like the Way to Go partnership between DRCOG and eight transportation management associations (TMA) that promote and encourage adoption of non-single-occupant-vehicle travel options.